jebuschrast/dotfiles/README.md

 brew install stow
 ```
+### NERD Fonts
+For optimal compatibility with themes and tools that utilize a wide range of glyphs (icons and special characters), it is recommended to install [**NERD Fonts**](https://www.nerdfonts.com/).
+NERD Fonts patches developer-targeted fonts with a high number of glyphs (icons).
+This ensures that icons and graphics in your terminal render correctly and enhance visual information.

+- To install NERD Fonts, visit their website: [NERD Fonts](https://www.nerdfonts.com/font-downloads) and select a font that fits your aesthetic and functional needs.
+Download and install it according to your operating system's procedure for adding new fonts.

 ## Setting up Dotfiles

 To set up the dotfiles, clone this repository to your $HOME directory and use GNU Stow to create the necessary symlinks: